ValentinPy1/TrendSearch/replit.md

 7. Click "Export PDF" to download full report
 8. Click "History" to view all previous ideas and reports

+## Development Notes

+### Database Connection
+- Uses Neon serverless PostgreSQL with WebSocket connection
+- In development, `NODE_TLS_REJECT_UNAUTHORIZED=0` is set in `server/index.ts` to accept self-signed certificates
+- This allows the WebSocket connection to work with Replit's SSL proxy
+- Production uses strict TLS certificate validation

+### Security
+- User passwords are hashed with bcrypt (10 salt rounds)
+- Session-based authentication with httpOnly cookies
+- UserId is derived from server-side session (never from client payload)
+- All protected routes use `requireAuth` middleware

 ## Next Steps

-1. Migrate from in-memory storage to Supabase PostgreSQL
-2. Integrate real LLM API (OpenAI/Anthropic) for idea formulation
+1. Integrate real LLM API (OpenAI/Anthropic) for idea formulation
-3. Connect Google Ads API for real market data
+2. Connect Google Ads API for real market data
-4. Add idea refinement and comparison features
+3. Add idea refinement and comparison features
-5. Implement advanced filtering in history view
+4. Implement advanced filtering in history view
+5. Add batch idea generation and A/B comparison